wxwx1993/PM_COVID/README.md

 <b>Data: </b><br>
-county_pm25.csv: the county-level PM2.5 exposure data averaged across the period 2000-2016 and averaged across grid cells in each county.
+county_pm25.csv (UPDATED ON THIS BRANCH): This has been updated to be aggregated directly from the source raster data to the county level, and to include data that now runs from 2000-2018.
+Originally, the county-level PM2.5 exposure data averaged across the period 2000-2016 and averaged across grid cells in each county.
 For more source information see Additional Data Source section.

 temp_seasonal_county.csv: the county-level seasonal temperature and relative humidity data, summer and winter averaged across the period 2000-2016 and averaged across grid cells in each county.
 For more source information see Additional Data Source section.

-census_county_interpolated.csv: the county-level socioeconomic and demographic variables from 2012-2016 American Community Survey (https://www.census.gov/programs-surveys/acs/data.html).
+census_county_interpolated.csv (UPDATED ON THIS BRANCH): This is a number of census variables covering the period from 2000-2018 downloaded from the decennial census and the ACS.
+See the census pipline in `additional_preprocessing_code` for more information.
+Originally this was the county-level socioeconomic and demographic variables from 2012-2016 American Community Survey (https://www.census.gov/programs-surveys/acs/data.html).

 county_base_mortality.txt, county_old_mortality.txt: additional county-level socioeconomic and demographic variables from 2009-2016
 US CDC Compressed Mortality Data (https://wonder.cdc.gov/cmf-ICD10.html).